-While this recipe is decidedly not traditional, it was given to me by my Aunt Peggi who is a wonderful cook, and is routinely the most popular dish on the table at any given barbecue!
-Garlicky toasted bread, tomatoes, salami, bunches of fresh basil, salty parmesan and of course, lashings of olive oil mean this is a salad that packs a huge flavour punch – best of all, it makes use of that stale bread that so often just gets wasted by being chucked out.
+This recipe for the famous Tuscan bread salad was given to me by my Aunt Peggi who is a truly wonderful cook.
+It is routinely the most popular dish on the table at any given barbecue or picnic.
+Panzanella salad is made from garlicky toasted bread, tomatoes, salami, bunches of fresh basil, salty parmesan and of course, lashings of olive oil.
+This is a salad that packs a huge flavour punch – best of all, it makes use of that stale bread that so often just gets wasted by being chucked out.

 - 500 g ripe tomatoes